Undergraduate Tuition and Fees

 Please note: Parents may place restrictions on charging privileges of the student.
 To do so, contact the Enrollment Services Center.

 The College is not responsible for loss due to fire, theft, or any other cause.

 Medical insurance coverage is mandatory.
 For those without private coverage, a student plan is available for a fee.
 Information regarding medical insurance may be obtained from the Health Office at 315-655-7122.

 A student who wishes to insure against other risks is advised to contact Residence Life for more information about personal property insurance.

 Students who qualify may receive refund checks from their financial aid funds.
 The Enrollment Services Center will disburse off-campus housing and refund checks only after finalization of financial aid funds.
-The refund process begins with receipt of a completed Request for Refund Form by the Enrollment Services Center.
-This process will terminate bookstore charging privileges.
-Bookstore purchases from this point become the responsibility of the student.
 Contact the Enrollment Services Center for complete details.